White Head Island

 White Head Island is located east of Grand Manan in the Bay of Fundy, New Brunswick.
 In 2011 the island had a population of 162.
+By 2021 it had decreased to 139.
+In 2023 the chair of the island's recreation committee estimated that the population, including summer residents, was 130.
 White Head Island was governed as a local service district prior to the 2023 New Brunswick local governance reform.

 For approximately four hours surrounding low tide, the island can be reached on-foot from Grand Manan walking across sandbars and ledges through shallow water.
 A channel was dredged to allow fishing boats to reach the wharf to access White Head Village.

 Infrastructure

 Its economy is based largely around aquaculture and fishing, historically through herring weirs.
-There is a series of very small islands marked on charts but typically not appearing on maps, west of White Head Island and north of Three Islands.

-The island has a two-classroom elementary school, and older students take a ferry to Grand Manan Community School.
-From 1976-2012, the island was serviced by the MV Lady White Head, until it was replaced by Coastal Transport Limited's William Frankland car ferry between White Head and Grand Manan.
+The island had a two-classroom White Head Elementary School, until it was closed and students transferred to Grand Manan Community School.
+From 1976-2012, the island was served by the MV Lady White Head, until it was replaced by Coastal Transport Limited's William Frankland free car ferry between White Head and Grand Manan.

-Until 2022 the community had a small general store.
+Until 2017 the island had a small general store.
+After it closed the White Head recreational council undertook a fundraising campaign to build a community centre and café, which opened in October 2023.

 There is a Baptist church on the island that was completed in 1981.
 However, there are records of a religious house in use until 1928, when the second of three churches was dedicated.

 There are 5km of paved roads circling the northern half of the island, while the southern portion has only gravel roads that are less accessible.